saigecarter/DH110-22F-Demo/ASSIGNMENT02/README.md

 ## Methodology

 The usability test took place in the quiet kitchen of my apartment in Los Angeles, California.
 I used a Macbook laptop as a recording device, and used Zoom to record the test.
-The participant went through and signed the informed consent before the survey, completed pre- and post- test questionanaires, and attemped to perform three tasks on the site.
+The participant went through and signed the informed consent before the survey, completed pre- and post- test questionanaires, attemped to perform three tasks on the site, and filled out a demographics questionnaire (left out of recording for confidentiality).
 The links below include the Google form used to faciliate and record responses in the test and a recording of the participant's facial expressions and the screen as they went through the site.
 This usability test is a pilot test.

 ## UT Survey